← Back to Blog

 What does "executive session" in HOA meeting minutes actually mean?

 Executive session is the procedural mechanism boards use to discuss pending or threatened litigation, personnel matters, or contracts with attorneys outside of public meetings.
 State statutes (Fla.
-Stat. §718.112(2)(c), Cal.
+Stat. §718.112(2)(c)5.a, Cal.
 Civ. §4935(a), Tex.
 Prop. §209.0051(c)) authorize this and require the cited reason to appear in the minutes.
 If "executive session" with the same vague subject appears in three or more consecutive months, treat it as active litigation until proven otherwise.

 Does title insurance disclose HOA litigation?